locuslab/ect/README.md

     <img src="./assets/learning_scheme.jpg" width="1000" alt="Comparison of Learning Schemes">
 </div>

+## Introduction

+This repository is organized in a multi-branch structure, with each branch offering a minimal implementation for a specific purpose.
+The current branches support the following training protocols:

+- `main`: ECT on CIFAR-10.
+Best for understanding CMs and fast prototyping.
+- `amp`: Mixed Precision training with GradScaler on CIFAR-10.
+- `imgnet`: ECT ImageNet 64x64.

 ## ⭐ Update ⭐

 Baking more in the oven. 🙃

+- **2024.10.12** - Add ECT code for ImgNet 64x64.
+Switch to the `imgnet` [branch](https://github.com/locuslab/ect/tree/imgnet): `git checkout imgnet`.
 - **2024.09.23** - Add Gradscaler for Mixed Precision Training.
 To use mixed precision with GradScaler, switch to the `amp` [branch](https://github.com/locuslab/ect/tree/amp): `git checkout amp`.
 - **2024.04.27** - Upgrade environment to Pytorch 2.3.0.
 - **2024.04.12** - ECMs can now surpass SoTA GANs using 1 model step and SoTA Diffusion Models using 2 model steps on CIFAR10.
 Checkpoints available.